top of page

 c) APICAL PREPARATION

-Beyond the tool used to clean and widen (= prepare) the canal, the theory is currently accepted according to which the shape of work to be obtained must be a sort of inverted cone with open apex.
-This means that the smaller instrument is used to clean the canal exit from the root (apex), the larger ones are gradually used. moving away from the apex towards the crown of the tooth.
-The instruments always work in a bath in a solution suitable for dissolving organic residues: the most frequently used is sodium hypochlorite (varichina).
+Aside from the tool used to clean and widen (= prepare) the canal, the theory currently accepted is that the final shape to be obtained must match a sort of inverted cone with open apex.
+This means that the smaller instrument is used to clean the canal exit (apex), the larger ones are gradually used. moving away from the apex towards the crown of the tooth.
+The instruments always work in a bathing in a liquid dissolving organic remains: the most frequently used is sodium hypochlorite.

 The conical shape of the preparation is intended to allow its filling.
-The canal is in fact closed with superheated sticks of Gutta-percha.
-This is a thermoplastic substance: that is, it has the characteristic of being able to be deformed when it is heated, and to maintain its shape when it cools.
+The canal is in fact closed with heated sticks of gutta-percha.
+This is a thermoplastic substance, meaning it can be deformed when it's heated, and it keeps its shape when it cools.
 It behaves roughly like a wax, even though chemically it is not.

-This material is packaged in conical or cylindrical rods, however suitable for the shape of the root canal preparation.
-To seal the canal itself, the Gutta cones are heated and pushed into the canal until they reach the apex, where they are blocked and cooled, obtaining the root seal.
-This technique of use is called vertical hot condensation, and can be performed with hand instruments or, more recently, with special devices that heat and push at the same time.
+This material is packaged in conical or cylindrical rods, suitable to match the shape of the root canal preparation.
+To seal the canal itself, the gutta cones are heated and pushed into the canal until they reach the apex, where they are blocked and cooled, obtaining the root seal.
+This technique is called vertical condensation, and can be performed with hand instruments or, more recently, with special devices that heat and push at the same time.

-However the canal closure is performed, the aim is to obtain the seal of the last 3-4 mm of the canal.
-A possible root canal obturation that appears shorter on the X-ray does not indicate a failure as often the exit of the canal (anatomical apex) does not coincide with the tip of the root (radiological apex).
+In any way the canal filling is performed, the aim is to obtain the seal of the last 3-4.
+A possible root canal obturation that appears shorter on the X-ray does not indicate a failure as often the exit from the canal (anatomical apex) is not coincident with the tip of the root (radiological apex).

 Furthermore, a possible leakage of the cone from the canal (provided it is modest) does not generally imply a disturbance to healing, due to the inertia of the materials used.